Trump’s new impeachment lawyer says he does not plan to promote election fraud claims

 Bowers did not respond to requests for comment.

-“The only thing that Butch has told me is that a defendant deserves to have a lawyer who will prosecute his case in the manner in which he or she believes it should be prosecuted.” said Tim Pearson, a South Carolina political operative who shares an office with Bowers.
+“The only thing that Butch has told me is that a defendant deserves to have a lawyer who will prosecute his case in the manner in which he or she believes it should be prosecuted,” said Tim Pearson, a South Carolina political operative who shares an office with Bowers.
 Pearson said Bowers did not tell him specifics of the case because of attorney-client privilege.

 Miller denied that a dispute about Trump’s election fraud claims led the Bowers team to step away, calling that notion “fake news.”
+Schoen told The Post that he participated in calls between Trump and the Bowers team, and “it is simply not true that other lawyers got out of the case because the president was pressing election fraud.”
+While the former president mentioned fraud, he did not insist that it be part of the defense, Schoen said.

 Initial indications of how both sides plan to approach the trial are expected to emerge Tuesday, when both the House Democrats and Trump’s team are due to make their first filings with the Senate.

-A person familiar with the president’s legal brief, speaking on the condition of anonymity to describe internal preparations for the trial, said disputing the 2020 election — or making unsubstantiated claims of electoral fraud — would not be a centerpiece of the case, but declined to say whether the topics would be mentioned at all.
+A person familiar with the president’s legal brief, speaking on the condition of anonymity to describe internal preparations for the trial, said disputing the 2020 election — or making unsubstantiated claims of fraud — would not be a centerpiece of the case, but declined to say whether the topics would be mentioned at all.

-A person familiar with the House strategy, also speaking on the condition of anonymity to describe internal preparations, said the brief will likely be divided in to two parts.
+A person familiar with the House strategy, also speaking on the condition of anonymity to describe internal preparations, said the Democratic brief will probably be divided into two parts.
 The first will address the constitutional question, arguing that a former president can be impeached after leaving office.

-The second part is expected to lay out the case against Trump for inciting the events of Jan 6.
+The second part is expected to lay out the case against Trump in inciting the events of Jan 6.
 Part of that incitement, the House impeachment managers have said, was his repeated false claims that the election had been rigged.

 In making that case, they are expected to point to comments by Republicans such as Rep. Liz Cheney of Wyoming, who said the mob attack on the Capitol was set in motion by the president.
 “No question, the President formed the mob, the President incited the mob, the President addressed the mob.
 He lit the flame,” she said in a statement that day.